alexishuf/ld-jax-rs/README.md

 JenaProviders.getProviders().forEach(application::register);
 ```

-You can then send/receive whole jena Models using all syntaxes supported by:
+You can then send/receive whole jena Models using all syntaxes supported by Jena.
+The following
+example is a RDF translator service, controlled (poorly[<sup>1</sup>](#footnote1)) by
+Content Negotiation:

 ```java
 @Path("translate")